 In 2007, I developed a ten-week program called Eat for Life that helps people have a better relationship with food and their bodies.
 A study on the program was published in the American Journal of Health Promotion in 2014.
 Results indicate that at the end of ten weeks, participants in the experimental group demonstrated a significant increase in intuitive eating and body appreciation and a decrease in disordered eating (primarily binge eating) in comparison to a wait list control group.
 Most importantly, an increase in the skill of mindfulness predicted the other positive changes.
 I wrote The Mindfulness-Based Eating Solution (published by New Harbinger in 2016) in order to offer the scientifically validated practices in Eat for Life to a wider audience.

-In 2015 I was invited to serve on the Board of The Center for Mindful Eating, a non-profit organization whose mission is to teach and serve professionals who work in the field of mindful eating.
+In 2015 I was invited to serve on the Board of The Center for Mindful Eating, a non-profit organization whose mission is to teach and serve professionals who work in the field of mindful eating, and became Vice President in 2017.
 In my role on the board, I am interested in furthering the research in the area of mindful eating, teaching professionals how to offer this practice to their patients, and teaching the general public about how to savor their food and love their bodies.

 After spending many years at the University of Missouri–at the Student Health Center and then at Healthy for Life, the wellness program for faculty and staff, I was hired for a year (2016-2017) as the Director of Integrated Wellness at Veterans United Home Loans.
 Veterans United was nominated #27 of 100 Best Companies overall and #9 Best Workplace for millennials by Fortune in 2017.
 My job was to offer mindfulness-based interventions to their employees which culminated into a new Mind Body studio being developed there.
 I am currently Executive Director of Tasting Mindfulness, a company centered on offering mindfulness practices to the workplace and to professionals and lay people around the world.